 Nestle is also launching a new line of reserve blends using 100% single-sourced Arabica sourced from the top two per cent of beans in the world.

-In addition, Case spoke of Nestle’s partnership with CoffeeMate to launch Ready Cup – which provides a pre-creamed in one cup.
+In addition, Case spoke of Nestle’s partnership with CoffeeMate to launch Ready Cup – which provides a pre-creamed coffee in one cup.

 “What we’ll end with is a line of coffee under one brand architecture, covering everything from everyday mainstream to everyday premium that extends us just beyond soluble to bring the customer new experiences and benefits to enjoy Nescafe,” Case said of the brands investment and research (I&R) platform.